fbpx

 The Importance of Strength Training for Scoliosis

-When someone has scoliosis, the muscles along their spine do not work the same on both sides.
-The side that curves outward (the convex side) tends to be overactive, while the inward-curving side (the concave side) is underactive.
+When someone has scoliosis, the muscles along the spine don’t work equally on both sides.
+Specifically, the side that curves outward (called the convex side) often becomes overactive, while the side that curves inward (the concave side) is typically weaker and underactive.

 Why Asymmetrical Training Helps

-So, if you have scoliosis and you’re looking for a good workout, scoliosis, choosing exercises that challenge one side at a time may be a better way to restore balance
+In short, if you’re looking for an effective workout for scoliosis, prioritizing exercises that challenge one side at a time may be one of the best ways to restore balance, reduce strain, and build long-term spinal support.

 How Schroth Exercises Make a Difference

 While weight training focuses on strengthening muscles, the Schroth Method takes a different approach.
-He et al. (2022) studied how Schroth exercises affect muscle activity in scoliosis patients.
+He et al. (2022) investigated the effect of Schroth exercises on muscle activity in patients with scoliosis.
 Their findings showed that these exercises can help train the muscles to work more evenly:

 • Asymmetrical Schroth exercises increased expansion on the concave side of the curve.